humphreybc/super-simple-tasks/README.md

 #### 1.2

-* Add priority - minor, major, critical, blocker
-* Add due date - today, tomorrow, this week, next week, this month
-* Add description field
-* Edit tasks
+* Redesign create box
+* Be able to add priority and due date at create time

 #### 1.3